elx4vier/Uweather/README.md

 - Open-Meteo for the free weather API.
 - ip-api.com and freeipapi.com for IP geolocation.
 - Ulauncher team for the awesome launcher.
-- Weather icons adapted from the Papirus Icon theme.
-[Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)
+- Weather icons from the [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)